 - Turn dough out onto a clean working surface.
 Divide dough into two equal parts.
 Wrap in plastic wrap and chill in the fridge for at least 1 hour (up to overnight).

-- Prepare egg wash by whisking together egg, water, salt, and cream.
+- Egg Wash: Whisk together egg, water, salt, and cream.
 Set aside.

 - Spoon a rounded 1 1/2 tablespoons of apple cinnamon filling into the center of 10 rectangles.
 Spread filling leaving a clean frame around the filling for sealing the edges of the pop tart.
 Lightly brush egg wash along the clean frame.
 Place the remaining rectangles over the filled rectangles.
 Line up the edges of the top and bottom piece, then press the edges to seal.
 Be careful not to overfill the pop tarts.

 - Place pop tarts on a parchment lined baking sheet.
 Freeze pop tarts for at least 1 hour until solid.